MarkKhramko/nodester/docs/Queries.md

 ```
 • Countries
   ┣ id
   ┗ name

 • Cities
   ┣ id
   ┣ country_id
   ┗ name

 • Areas
   ┣ id
   ┣ city_id
   ┗ name
 ```

 _Even though, naming of models should start with the capital case, querying on them must be done with the lower and snake case._

 ## Basic

-To get list of Countries you will use:
+To get list of `Countries` you will use it's main endpoint.

+* Example:
 `http://localhost:5001/api/v1/countries`

 ### Based on the column value